sam2001x/Healthy-Programer/README.md

 # Healthy-Programer
-This programe helps programer to stay healthy and fit .
+This program is specailly designed program for fitness of programmers written in python language.
-This programe notifies you about drinking water,excersises etc between certain time interval and also keep tracks of it.
+This programe notifies you about drinking water and excersice  between certain time interval and also keep tracks of it.